juhum1/EID-101-C_Group3/Group3_Deliverables/Group3_Cumulative_Report.md

 ## Motion

 ## Line Following
 We finished line following task B as part of the 2 required design sprints.
-Although there were challenges with completing our intitial line following sprint where we followed a straight line, they were mainly hardware related, and were solved by moving the sensors to be closer to the line, because we noticed that the sensors were picking up the light reflected off our ball caster and other parts outside of the course itself.
+Although there were challenges with completing our initial line following sprint where we followed a straight line, they were mainly hardware-related, and were solved by moving the sensors closer to the line, since we noticed that the sensors were picking up the light reflected off our ball caster and other parts outside of the course itself.
 After our initial line following sprint, we began testing our code on course B, but our car was turning in the opposite direction of the line.
-We determined that this was an issue with our sensor logic,and after fixing that by revisiting our truth table, we were able to complete line following task B with minimal other changes or improvements.
+We determined that this was an issue with our sensor logic, so after fixing that by revisiting our truth table, we were able to complete line following task B with minimal other changes or improvements.

 We also had to implement an LED visual indicator for course completion.
 We were concerned that it wouldn't fit on the car, because we knew that the actual wiring wasn't a problem but there wasn't space for a full-sized breadboard on our chassis with the Arduino and all the wires coming off it.
 We eventually chose to use a mini breadboard for the LED, because that was small enough to fit on the chassis with everything else.